geraldinemulimi/alx-zero_day/0x03-git/README.md

 This is a file within my directory.
+It has two sentences.